Gloucestershire Recovery in Psychosis (GRiP)

 I've been referred to GRiP - what happens next?

 Once referred you will be assessed by two members of the team.
 This usually happens within 10 working days and will take place somewhere you are comfortable.
-This can be at your home, at any ²gether Trust base, including 44 London Road, or in another mutually convenient place such as a coffee shop.
+This can be at your home, at any ²gether Trust base, including Pullman Place, or in another mutually convenient place such as a coffee shop.
 The assessment will allow us to see whether you fit the criteria for the GRiP Team.
 If you do you will be allocated a care co-ordinator and a care plan will be drawn up.

 However, if we believe that you are not suffering from a psychotic episode and are not At Risk Mental State (ARMS), we will refer you to a team more suited to your needs and signpost you to places that may be able to help.